2013 Belgorod shooting: Shooting

-On the morning of April 22, 2013, after Pomazun's parents had left for work, he broke into his father's safe which contained numerous guns, including a Saiga semi-automatic rifle, IZH-27E and IZH-58 hunting rifles, and 144 rounds.
+On the morning of April 22, 2013, after Pomazun's parents had left for work, he broke into his father's safe which contained numerous guns, including a Vepr-308 semi-automatic rifle, IZH-27E and IZH-58 hunting rifles, and 144 rounds.
 Pomazun stole the Saiga and his father's BMW X5, recently bought earlier by the family on credit.
 He drove to Belgorod city center, parked the car and wrapping the gun in a cloth.
 At about 14:16 (UTC+3) Pomazun went to the Okhota hunting store located near the intersection of Popova Street and Narodny Boulevard, where he demanded they sell him ammunition.
 After receiving a refusal, he shot two sales assistants and a customer, then broke into a display cabinet and stole two carbines, as well as more than 250 rounds of different calibers.
 Pomazun then exited the store and in broad daylight shot three random people that were walking by, with two of them, a man and a 14-year-old schoolgirl, dying at the scene.
 The third, a 16-year-old schoolgirl, was wounded and died in a hospital an hour later.
 The four other victims were all males aged between 28 and 49.

 Pomazun escaped from the scene in the BMW X5, which was later abandoned, and quickly was identified along with his three previous convictions.
 He drove to the edge of forest on the outskirts of Belgorod and abandoned the car, then walked several kilometers into the woods where he changed his clothes and buried the gun he had used in the shooting.
 A combined force of around 2,000 policemen started an extensive manhunt searching for Pomazun, with Belgorod authorities offering a reward of 3 million rubles for his capture.
 All available policemen from Belgorod Oblast, the neighboring regions of Kursk Oblast and Voronezh Oblast, as well as an OMON detachment from Moscow, joined the search.

 On April 23, the night after the shooting, Pomazun was arrested near a railway station in Kursk Oblast where he was attempting to flee on a freight train.
 Four Kursk Oblast police officers were wounded when Pomazun attacked them with a knife, and claimed he had been shooting "into hell".